jojoba2010/multi-dropdown-select/README.md

 # Feature :

 ## 1. Placeholder
-Here, you can change the placeholder by passing it as a string.
+You can change the placeholder by passing it as a string.
 By default, it has the value "Select one item.

 ## 2. DefaultValue
 It is optional and used to pre-select the items in the dropdown by default.
 It accepts the Item[] type.